Doctoral Studies

 - The documents and admission requirements may vary according to the chosen study programme.
 Always follow the instructions from your supervisor.

-- In section 'Personal Data' during registration ("first name and middle name(s)", "last name"), write all your names exactly as stated in your passport/ID.
+- In section 'Personal Data' during registration ("first name(s)", "surname"), write all your names exactly as stated in your passport/ID.

-- In section 'Application Creation' choose only study programmes with English titles (use a filter).
+- Choose only study programmes taught in English language (use a filter).

 - Select the thesis topic which you have agreed on with your new supervisor.

-- Upload all the necessary documents in the section 'Attachments'.
+- Upload all the necessary documents in the section 'Additional data for the application - Appendices'.

-- In order to submit the e-application, you have to pay the processing fee by debit/credit card per instructions in the 'Application Overview' (for that you do not need to have a Czech account).
+- In order to submit the e-application, you have to pay the application fee by debit/credit card per instructions in the 'Application fee/Go to payment' (for that you do not need to have a Czech account).
 Without the payment, the application will not be considered.

 - Entrance examinations are usually oral (e.g. via Skype) and take place in June (date should be specified by your supervisor).